Pirzada: Pirzadas of India

 The earliest recorded instance of the surname lays in a Mughal court official named Nur-ud-din Pirzada, who served at the Serai Nurmahal in the city of Nurmahal in Punjab, in 1693.
-By the time the Indian subcontinent was fully under control of the British Empire, Ehsan Pirzada ran a carpet-weaving guild in Amritsar that wove rugs for use by members of the British Royal Family, and Anglo aristocrats that resided in the British Raj, such as Sir John Lawrence, the first British governor of the Punjab province, United India.
+By the time the Indian subcontinent was fully under control of the British Empire, Ehsan Pirzada ran a carpet-weaving guild in Amritsar that wove rugs for use by members of the British royal family, and Anglo aristocrats that resided in the British Raj, such as Sir John Lawrence, the first British governor of the Punjab province, United India.

 Pirzadas of Kashmir

+Pirzada/Peerzada or Pir/Peer as a last name is used by Kashmiri Muslims in the Kashmir Valley.

-The origins of Pirzadas of Kashmir can be traced back to Middle East.
-Most of the Pirzada/Peerzadas of Kashmir moved from Iran to the Himalayas to spread religious preachings.
-The roots of Pirzadas in Kashmir is Syed.
+The origins of Pirzadas in Kashmir can be traced back to Middle East. most of the Muslim Pirzada/Peerzadas in Kashmir belong to the Syed caste, who moved to the Indian Himalayas from Iran and Central Asia in the 14th century to spread Islamic religious preachings.

 Demographics

 Religion

 Pirzadas are affiliated with sayeds or Pirs family, although there does exist a diversity in regards to the sects and subdivisions of the faith.
-Pirzadas found in 70% Sunni Muslims around the world, Pakistan and Northern India sympathize with the Sunni branch of Islam, while there exists a small minority of them within them who actively profess faith in the Aga Khan and subsequently the practices of the 30% Shia Muslim.
+By religion, are almost entirely Muslim.
+Almost 70% Pirzadas found around the world are Sunni Muslims.
+Peerzadas in Pakistan and Northern India sympathize with the Sunni branch of Islam, while almost all of the remaining 30% minority within them who actively profess faith in the Aga Khan and subsequently the practices of the Shia Muslim.

-Ethnicity

-At their core, every individual belonging to the Pirzada family comes from an Hashmi bloodline originating in Mekkah.
-They originally belong to the Banu Hashim tribe of Prophet Muhammad, which is predominately found in Saudi Arabia.
-They are descendants of Muslim Bin Aqeel (the first martyr of karbala in kofa).
-They are found in the footprints of mass migration from Saudi Arabia after the tragedy of Karbala to countries in the Soviet Union, Iran, Turkey Afghanistan, sub-continent, etc.